AI in Logistics: Addressing the Latest Challenges

 The deployment of AI has risen to 37 percent in 2019.
 Artificial intelligence is claimed to increase productivity by more than 40% by the year 2035.
 Logistics companies will generate $1.5 trillion per year in economic value by adopting AI into their processes.

-AI-based solutions in logistics and supply chain offer supply chain planning, warehouse management, fleet management, consumer support, virtual assistant, risk management, inventory management.
+AI-based solutions in logistics and supply chain offer supply chain planning, warehouse management, fleet management, consumer support, virtual assistance, risk management, and inventory management.

-The growth of AI has fundamentally changed many sectors in logistics and supply chain.
+The growth of AI has fundamentally changed many sectors of logistics and supply chain.
 Here are a few AI capabilities you can evaluate how they fit into a company’s operations.